Henk de Jong: Managerial career

-He returned to Cambuur in July 2019 after two years in charge of De Graafschap.
-In October 2022, De Jong abruptly resigned as Cambuur's coach, citing health reasons.
-A year prior, in December 2021, De Jong had a brief absence due to a diagnosed cyst in his head.
-In March 2022, Cambuur announced that health concerns prevented De Jong from completing the 2021–22 season.
-In March 2023, the club disclosed that De Jong had undergone a successful surgery to remove the cyst.
-On 10 October 2023, De Jong resumed his role as Cambuur's coach, taking over after the dismissal of Sjors Ultee.
+In December 2021, De Jong was diagnosed with a cyst in his head and was briefly absent from his duties.
+In March 2022, Cambuur announced that his health would prevent him from completing the 2021–22 season, and in October 2022 he resigned with immediate effect, citing his health.
+In March 2023, the club announced that he had undergone a successful operation to remove the cyst.
+On 10 October 2023, following the dismissal of Sjors Ultee, De Jong returned as Cambuur's head coach—his fourth spell in that role at the club.